pineapplelol/emojify-pr-title/README.md

   emoji-map: 'https://raw.githubusercontent.com/pineapplelol/emojify-pr-title/master/emojis/emoji_mapping.json'
 ```

-**Fuzzy Emoji Mapping**

-Checks for mapping words with a tolerance of 3 characters (e.g. "test ~= "testing") as opposed to being a strict substring of the title.
+This mapping uses fuzzy emoji mapping, with a tolerance of 3 characters (e.g. "test ~= "testing") as opposed to being a strict substring of the title.
+To disable fuzzy matching and require strict word matching

-Has no effect without enabling mapping.

-Enable by setting the following parameter:

 ```
-use-fuzzy: true
+use-fuzzy: false
 ```

 **Custom Emoji List**